 After passing by the Tepo Rakot area with its colourful rice terraces along the slope, we have a quick stop at Ranamese lake (entrance fee Rp 5,000).
 Ranamese area is a mountainous natural reserve with dense forests, lush vegetation and a 21-meter deep crater lake at an altitude of 1220m.

 The next stop is the small village of my driver, where I can enjoy a cup of coffee and meet his lovely family.
 Mangarrai people are very friendly and kind and above all always happy to meet foreigners and have a talk.

-We go on with Aimere village to see the distillation process of the local alcoholic called arak and made from palm trees, then with the visit of Bena Village.
-Located in Ngada district on a hilltop facing the Mount Inerie, where according to a local legend the God of Bajawa tribe was enthroned to protect them, consists of two rows of 40 centuries-old houses covered with grass.
+We go on with Aimere village to see the distillation process of the local alcoholic called arak and made from palm trees, then with the visit to Bena Village.
+Located in the Ngada district on a hilltop facing Mount Inerie, where according to a local legend the God of Bajawa tribe was enthroned to protect them, consists of two rows of 40 centuries-old houses covered with grass.

 4°day: Bajawa – Moni

 Driving through beautiful sceneries with green mountains and rice terraces, we reach the south coast of Flores where we stop at Nanga Penda to have a relaxing walk along the Blue Stone Beach with its thousands of pebbles in pastel shades of mainly blue and aquamarine.